About

 Faculty

-• Rosa Andradermandra1@uci.edu, Microbiology & Molecular Genetics
+• Rosa M. Andradermandra1@uci.edu, Microbiology & Molecular Genetics

-• Elizabeth N. Besselizabeth.bess@uci.edu, Chemistry
+• Elizabeth N. Besselizabeth.bess@uci.edu, Molecular Biology & Biochemistry

 Uncovering chemical reactions encoded in the gut microbiome to understand and treat human disease